Closed Captions

 On my stream, I use a plugin that produces native closed captions for Twitch: github.com/ratwithacompiler/OBS-captions-pl..

-2. It's built into Twitch natively via the CC button in the native controls
+2. It's built into Twitch natively via the CC button in the native controls, allowing users to use the UI elements Twitch built to turn them on, off, or reposition them.

-3. It does not require overlaying a potentially-buggy iframe on top of my entire stream video
+4. It does not require me as a streamer to install extensions on my channel and overlaying a potentially-buggy iframe on top of my entire stream video

 There are numerous Twitch extensions that offer closed captions but I don't use them mainly because I have concerns about the stability of Twitch extensions, specifically overlay and component extensions, and how that can impact the viewer experience.